tlong314/Table2Game/README.md

 `tg.constructor(optionsOrDemoGameName, demoGameOptions)`

 A pointer to the Table2Game constructor method.
+If creating a new game, this Table2Game constructor accepts one argument, an object with the options described above in the Options section.
+If using an existing game from the internal demo games, the constructor takes two arguments: the first one will be the demo game name (as a string) and the second will be a plain JavaScript object with similar options as described above (any options set here will override the equivalent options already defined in the demo game).

 The most important public methods relate to the three stored collections of variables: `globals`, which stores internal variables of any type to be used in the game logic; `details`, which stores variables that will be displayed on the table's visible scoreboard area; `sprites`, which stores Sprite objects, which represent objects drawn to the table game canvas.